lllirunze/nju-ics-pa/nemu/README.md

 git diff --stat pa0..pa1
 ```

+### What do -Wall and -Werror do in gcc?

+-Wall: turn on **common warnings** to help developers find potential problems.

+-Werror: **treat all warnings as errors** and force developers to fix them to ensure code quality.

 ### Issue

 * **cmd_d**: I don't actually return the watchpoints to free_, and I just left it **unused**.